izrake/PWPEvents/README.md

 # PWPEvents

-## Idea

-Provide single platform for protest organizers to create events and allow others to join the event.
+Provide single platform for protest organizers to create events and allow others to join the event without publishing the location.

 ## Why PWPEvents?